In Part 1, we have talked about the hardware/software running on the edge (the car) for collecting data.

 3.2.2 Join 2 tables, Show obd speed, gps speed and avg MAF

-Inner join two tables and apply aggregation
+Inner join two tables and apply aggregation1

 2